 Try to pop into one of the colonial buildings.
 Some are open to the public housing banks and hotels.
 It's worth checking out the lobbies of the buildings to see the intricated designs.

 - the Valentine wall or Lovers’ wall

-- the movie poster gallery in Peace Hotel,
+- the movie poster gallery in the Peace Hotel,

 - the museum in Astor House Hotel.